camunda-community-hub/c8-sdk-demo/README.md

 ## Run

+For the SDK:
+- `npm start:sdk`

+For the Orchestration Cluster API package:
-- Run the application with `npm start`
+- `npm start:oca`